Minimum Expected Distortion in Gaussian Source Coding with Fading Side Information: Minimum Expected Distortion

 \subsection{Gaussian Source under Squared Error Distortion}

 The Heegard--Berger rate--distortion function $R_{\HB}(D_1,\dotsc,D_M)$ for a Gaussian source under squared error distortion is given in \cite{heegard85:rate_dist_si, tian07:ms_suc_ref_deg_si, tian08:si_scal_src_cod}.
-For $M=2$, \cite{heegard85:rate_dist_si} describes the Gaussian rate--distortion function where the worse fading state corresponds to no side information, and \cite{tian07:ms_suc_ref_deg_si} considers side information with different quality levels.
+For $M=2$, \cite{heegard85:rate_dist_si} describes the Gaussian rate--distortion function where the worst fading state corresponds to no side information, and \cite{tian07:ms_suc_ref_deg_si} considers side information with different quality levels.
 The Gaussian Heegard--Berger rate--distortion function is considered in \cite{tian08:si_scal_src_cod} for $M>2$.
-However, the representations of $R_{\HB}(D_1,\dotsc,D_M)$ described in \cite{heegard85:rate_dist_si, tian07:ms_suc_ref_deg_si} are characterized by exponentially many distinct regions, and \cite{tian08:si_scal_src_cod} involves optimal Gaussian random variables whose variances are determined by an algorithmic procedure.
+However, the representations of $R_{\HB}(D_1,\dotsc,D_M)$ described in \cite{heegard85:rate_dist_si, tian07:ms_suc_ref_deg_si} are characterized by exponentially-many distinct regions, and \cite{tian08:si_scal_src_cod} involves optimal Gaussian random variables whose variances are determined by an algorithmic procedure.
 These characterizations, though complete, are not amenable to efficient minimization of the expected distortion.
 In this section, we derive a representation for $R_{\HB}(D_1,\dotsc,D_M)$ that can be incorporated in an optimization framework.
-In particular, we formulate the distortion minimization as a convex optimization problem where the number of variables and constraints are linear in $M$.
+In particular, instead of describing the achievable distortion set by its exponentially-many segments of boundaries, we construct a characterization that comprises a sequence of convex inequalities, each relating the achievable distortion between two adjacent fading states.
+Consequently, we formulate the distortion minimization as a convex optimization problem where the number of variables and constraints are linear in $M$.
 First we consider the case when the side-information channel has only two discrete fading states ($M=2$); in Section~\ref{sec:mult_disc_fading} we extend the analysis to multiple fading states where $M>2$.

 When the side-information channel has two fading states, the encoder constructs a source-coding scheme that consists of two layers of codewords.
 The base layer is designed to be decodable under either channel condition, while the top layer is only decodable under the more favorable channel realization.
 We derive the rate requirements of the two codeword layers, and optimally allocate the encoding rate $R_X$ between them to minimize the expected distortion.
 For $M=2$, the Heegard--Berger rate--distortion function is given by